JohnathanMarkSmith/johnathanmarksmith.github.com/java-interview-questions.md

    Abstract class means must be subclassed.

-## Java Interview Quesiton: What is the difference between Array and Vector?
+## Java Interview Question: What is the difference between Array and Vector?

 Array is a set of related data type and static whereas vector is a growable array of objects and dynamic.

-## Java Interview Quesiton: What is final, finalize() and finally?
+## Java Interview Question: What is final, finalize() and finally?

 Final : final keyword can be used for class, method and variables.
 A final class cannot be subclassed and it prevents other programmers from subclassing a secure class to invoke insecure methods.
 A final method can’t be overridden.
 A final variable can’t change from its initialized value.